 These may not be the strongest selling points for the average photo geek or for the photographer simply looking to buy a nice camera to casually shoot some film, but for those of us who love both shooting and collecting, they make the Ambi Silette just that much more appealing.

-But that doesn’t mean the Agfa Ambi Silette isn’t a worthy camera.
+But that doesn’t mean that the Agfa Ambi Silette isn’t a worthy camera.
 It’s a very excellent camera.
 It looks great, functions beautifully, and earns a certain cachet from its existence outside of the mainstream.
-Most important, it can make really excellent images.
+More important, it can make really excellent images.
 Any camera lover who finds one at a fair price could certainly do much worse.

 [Some of the links in this article will direct users to our affiliates at B&H Photo, Amazon, and eBay.
 By purchasing anything using these links, Casual Photophile may receive a small commission at no additional charge to you.
 This helps Casual Photophile produce the content we produce.
 Many thanks for your support.]